 Overview

-A-level/IB Higher Level or equivalent in Mathematics and Physics.
+A-level/IB Higher Level or equivalent in Mathematics, Further Mathematics, and Physics.

-(Please note that IB applicants starting the new IB Mathematics syllabus are expected to take IB Higher Level 'Analysis and Approaches' if it's available at your school.
-If this isn't an option for you, please drop us an email at admissions@clare.cam.ac.uk and we'll be very happy to advise you.)
+IB applicants are expected to take IB Higher Level 'Analysis and Approaches' if available at your school.
+If this is not an option for you, please email admissions@clare.cam.ac.uk and we will advise you.

 Engineering at Clare